-We try to keep our child and youth guidance practices simple, age-appropriate, positive, and consistent with our big-picture behavior goal-getting children and youth to develop self-
+We try to keep our child and youth guidance practices simple, age-appropriate, positive, and consistent with our big-picture behavior goal-getting children and youth to develop selfcontrol and take responsibility for their own behavior.
+This can be achieved by modeling respect, kindness, and persistence when interacting with them.